Doty1154/kubernetes-the-hard-arch-way/docs/03-compute-resources.md

 In this will help you setup a local cluster with a generic name.
 If you're going to want multiple machines in the cluster in the future, please use the [original tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way/)

-To configure the hostname for each machine, run the following commands on the `jumpbox`.

-Set the hostname on each machine listed in the `machines.txt` file:

 ## Adding `/etc/hosts` Entries To Your Machine

 In this section you will append(add to the end of the text file) hostname entries to your `/etc/hosts` file on your machine